Geoc2022/Geoc2022.github.io/pages/research.md

 There is a lack of comparisons between different methods to find motifs.

-There is also a lack of quantitative data about motifs in Shosikovich’s works because of the medium and the fact that it is hard to decipher the ironies in his work.
+There is also a lack of quantitative data about motifs in Shostakovich’s works because of the medium and the fact that it is hard to decipher the ironies in his work.

-Therefore, it would help fill these two gaps by creating a better way to analyze Shosikovich while assessing current motif detection algorithms
+Therefore, it would help fill these two gaps by creating a better way to analyze Shostakovich while assessing current motif detection algorithms

 —